OttoHung/docker.tutorials/docs/build_context_flag.md

 Building a docker image requires specifying a source of truth to include in the image from a local directory or a remote git repository.
-In the previous version, the docker build engine allows users to specify the build context from a single source of truth.
+In the previous version, the docker BuildKit allows users to specify the build context from a single source of truth only.
 However, the engineers may need to have the context from different locations based on the type of files.
 For instance, icons, images or other resources that are not included in the same package, including the resource from other docker images.